 Canon EOS 700D/Canon EOS Rebel T5i

 A larger capacity battery boosts life to 440 shots compared with the 100D's 380 shots, and the 700D also boasts a faster maximum burst rate of 5fps instead of 4fps.
-Both of these factors make the 700D a little better for action sports photography.
-Another bonus is that, while both cameras feature a high-resolution 1040k, 3-inch touchscreen LCD, the one in the 700D is a 'vari-angle' screen with full articulation.
+Both cameras feature a high-resolution 1040k, 3-inch touchscreen LCD, but the one in the 700D is a 'vari-angle' screen with full articulation.

 The same features that make the 100D so ideal as a beginners' camera are retained in the 700D.
-These include an on-screen feature guide, Scene Intelligent Auto and a plethora of scene modes, as well as a Basic + mode for adjusting 'ambience' settings like vivid, soft, warm and cool.
-There's also the same sensitivity range on tap, reaching as high as ISO 25600 in expanded mode.
-When using flash, the 700D adds the luxury of using the pop-up flash as a wireless master module, for triggering compatible flashguns when used remotely, off-camera.
+These include an on-screen feature guide, Scene Intelligent Auto and a wide range of scene modes, as well as a Basic + mode for adjusting 'ambience' settings like vivid, soft, warm and cool.

 Sensor: APS-C format CMOS | Megapixels: 18.0Mp | Autofocus: 31-point Hybrid CMOS AF | Continuous shooting: 4.3fps | Monitor: 3.2-inch, 1,040,000 dot, touch-sensitive | Video: 1080p

 This is Canon's one and only entry so far in the mirrorless compact system camera market.
 The EOS-M uses the same 18-megapixel CMOS sensor as Canon's entry-level DSLRs, but introduces a new lens mount – the removal of the mirror means that the distance from the lens to the sensor is shorter and regular Canon SLR lenses won't fit (though you can get an adaptor).